victorlennojv/ChallengingMe-1-VueJs/README.md

 The design is not the initial focus but the structure.

 I'm using differents approachs for fetching data, it's on purpose.
-The focus is to learn concepts and practice.
+The focus is to practice concepts.

 ## Build Setup